sparkison/eemove/README.md

   2. `uploads|-u` for the upload directories (both user defined and **images/uploads**)
   3. `templates|-t` for the **system/user/templates** directory
   4. `addons|-a` for the **system/user/addons** and **app/themes/user** directories
-  5. `app` for the public facing directories
+  5. `public` for the public facing directories
-  6. `system` for the system directory
+  6. `ee` for the system directory
   7. `custom` specify a custom local and remote directory to push/pull to/from
   8. `update` for the **system/ee** and **app/themes/ee** directories as well as the **system/user/config/config.php** file
   9. `database|-d` for the database (left as separate command; be careful with this one!
 A backup will be made of both source and destination first should the worst happen). **NOTE** Must use with `-l` flag, will be ignored if using `-d`